Advantages of Vertical Trellis in growing Vegetables

 Growing crops like vegetables vertically usually take little time and effort.
 Gardeners can efficiently water their crops by when they are grown vertically.
 The fruits, as well as leaves, do not become over watered as the water goes directly to the roots.
 On the other hand, harvesting fruits from a vertical trellis is much easier than when plants are allowed to grow horizontally.

-Choosing the right crop
+Choosing the right crop for a vertical trellis net.

 Choosing the right plant to grow and the support to use is very important.
 However, the right plant should be the one that produces vines to grab and climb onto the support.
 Vegetables that can be trellised include beans, squash, peas, cucumber, and tomatoes.
 These plants tend to perform well when grown in a vertical position.
 They fruit and produce more foliage because they are exposed to an adequate amount of sunlight, proper air circulation and free from bug infestations.